AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 If you don’t know where to start, use a simple framework.

-Check what the user is asking about and what their intent is.
+Check what the user is asking about and what their intention is.

 See if the model mentions your brand.

-See where the brand shows up compared to the competition.
+See where the brand appears compared to the competition.

-Check whether the model is giving wrong or outdated data.
+See if the model isn’t giving wrong or outdated data.

 See which brands show up instead of yours or next to it.